Heimdal

 Contents:

-One way to go about it is by conducting an audit, which will provide you with a bird’s-eye view of your PAM infrastructure.
+One method is by conducting an audit.
+This gives you a comprehensive view of your PAM infrastructure.

 15 step guide to privileged access management audit, fuchsia background, infographic